ADV TRIBE Explorer Series

 Wilson Valley Retreat to Nanegahat Via Ambit Dam, Paachnai and Fofsandi

 A longer interior riding day from Wilson Valley Retreat toward Naneghat via Rajur, Wajunlshet, Ambit Dam, Paachnai, the Fofsandi Caves side, Phophsandi and Muthalane.
-Expect forested village roads, wet patches, slower riding rhythm and monsoon-fed roadside run-offs before the night halt at Umbartha Resort, Ghatghar.
+Expect forested village roads, wet patches, slower riding rhythm and monsoon-fed roadside run-offs before the night halt at Shantivan Resort, Naneghat.

 Naneghat Pass

 One of the oldest mountain passes in the Sahyadris.
 Historical trade route now a monsoon riding destination in its own right.
-The overnight base at Umbartha Resort puts you directly at the foot of the pass.
+The overnight halt at Shantivan Resort keeps the group within the Naneghat region for the final day's route.

 Malshej Ghat Return